arnis-prieditis/goodmorning-bot/README.md

 The downside of that approach is that I have to manually set up the target user's ID and messaging time.
 And the user has no control over the bot.

+## alternative 2

+Use `tmux` to run and kill the current bot.

+Set up 2 cronjobs for making a new session and killing it (e.g. one at 05:00, one at 12:00)

 ## TODO